Join Mainnet

 Enable the REST API

 By default, the REST API is disabled.
-To enable the REST API, edit the ~/.
+To enable the REST API, edit the ~/.ionic/config/app.toml file, and set enable to true in the [api] section.

 GRPC Configuration